 One episode of Justice League started with an off shore oil rig releasing some creatures from the Earth's core.

-The Deepwater Horizon oil rig exploded a couple months after it finished digging the world's deepest oil well?
-Coincidence? ...Yes, although not taking proper precautions when drilling that deep was a major factor.
+The Deepwater Horizon oil rig exploded a couple months after it finished digging the world's deepest oil well.
+Coincidence?
+Well, yes, although not taking proper precautions when drilling that deep was a major factor.
 Still 560,000 tons of crude oil in the wrong place is definitely evilish.

 The famous Yucca Mountain nuclear waste repository is concerned with preventing this.
 The waste will still be dangerous for ten thousand years, and the warning signs need to be comprehensible for that long.
 One concern is that even if future generations understand the message "warning!
 This place will kill you!", they'll dismiss it as a way to scare off the superstitious and assume treasure is buried there.
 One of the many proposed solutions includes covering the area above the site with a landscape of spikes◊.
 Another is just attempting to make it as plain and unenticing as possible.
 (Although the actual plan for waste repositories backed up these crude measures with multiple copies of written documentation all over the site, describing what was buried where, what it was, and why it was dangerous— all written in seven languages, including Navajo.
 See Expert judgment on markers to deter inadvertent human intrusion into the Waste Isolation Pilot Plant.)

 The spike in temperature, at least, was true: they determined the temperature at the bottom of the shaft to be approximately 350 degrees, instead of the expected 212 degrees.
 This resulted in the project shutting down, since the drill wouldn't be able to take the additional heat.
 Of course most likely, the temperature spike was caused by coming near a lava tube or the like.